magedeveloper/dataviewer/Documentation/Plugins/Form/Index.rst

 Record-Datatype for the Storage
    Please select the record type which will be stored when the form is posted.

+File Upload Folder
+   If the form contains upload-fields, the data will be saved in the selected folder.

+Allowed Actions on Controller
+   Please select the allowed actions that this plugin will support.
+If you try to call an invalid action, the plugin will add an error-message to the screen.

 Record Storage Page
    Please select the record storage page.

+Redirect Settings
+#################

+Redirect after successful creation
+   The redirect page, when a new record is successfully created.

+Redirect after successful editing
+   The redirect page, when a record is successfully saved after editing.

+Redirect after successful creation
+   The redirect page, when a record was successfully deleted.

 Template Settings
 #################